 - the political economy of knowledge production in higher education, especially student movements, freedom of thought and expression, and ideological hegemony

-We approach these themes from an interdisciplinary perspective, drawing out the best from sociology, anthropology, and political economy while grounding our theory in the practical science of social investigation and analysis.
+We approach these themes from an interdisciplinary perspective, drawing out the best from sociology, anthropology, and political economy while grounding our theory in the practical experiences we and our collaborators are embedded in.
 We do this because we understand that examining empire and imperialism is impossible within the confines of a single social science.
-To scrutinize empire whilst illuminating effective resistance requires examining everything from global supply chains, down to the everyday experiences of farming a plot of land or mortgaging a house, and back up again.
+To scrutinize empire whilst illuminating effective resistance requires examining everything from global supply chains, down to the everyday experiences of farming a plot of land or mortgaging a house, and back up in conceptual scale again.

 In summary, the concerns of this website, broadly understood, are a critique of imperialism, neoliberalism, and globalization, and the development of anti-imperialist perspectives on global and local social problems.